 Here’s the trailer.

-YouTube has several clips up, and a promotional featurette called A Dream Comes True.
-I wanted to embed it, but the video won’t play here, you have to go to YouTube to watch it.
-So go see it there, then come back.
-And please be warned: there’s a word used in it that will (or should) make you cringe.
-Not one of my words.
-You’ll know it when you hear it.

-Take 2:

-Here’s the trailer.

 This promotional featurette, A Dream Comes True, has more to say about the film, but please be warned, it contains a word that will (or should) make you cringe.
 Not one of my words.
 You’ll know it when you hear it.